tony-defa/swarm-cluster/apps/metamcp/README.md

 ## Other notes
 ### SSE Support
-MetaMCP uses Server-Sent Events (SSE) for real-time communication.
-The stack is configured with Traefik to properly handle SSE connections with appropriate timeouts and buffering settings.
+MetaMCP can use Server-Sent Events (SSE) for real-time communication.
+The stack is configured with Traefik but it is not configured to properly handle SSE connections with appropriate timeouts and buffering settings.
+This could be added in a future update.

 ### Authentication
 By default, MetaMCP uses basic authentication.
 For production deployments, configure the `BETTER_AUTH_SECRET` environment variable with a strong secret key.